ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 1. Device will give several types of alerts that could be relevant
 1. Device electronics are protected from weather and outdoor elements
 1. Device connections are stable and stay connected
-1. App can connect to several devices at the same time
+1. Product can connect to several devices at the same time
 1. Product needs to be durable
 1. Product needs to save consumer time, and reduce effort
 1. Product needs to log data not just present current measurements